doubleSlashde/GoogleAnalyticsApp/README.md

 'mvn install' will generate a runnable jar-file 'gaoffersite.jar'

 # Why GoogleAnalyticsApp?
-We at doubleSlash have some websites which are monitored and reported monthly on base of Google Analytics.
+We at doubleSlash have some websites which are monitored and reported monthly by our marketing department.
+They use Google Analytics to get usage information and put this information in an aggregated form into powerpoint.
 If I want to have some live data or special reports in the past I have to go to the marketing and discourage them from work.
 With this tool I can monitor our website everytime I want and whatever I want.